 …𝑴𝒐𝑰𝑪𝑬 𝒖𝒓𝒈𝒆𝒔 𝒋𝒐𝒃 𝒔𝒆𝒆𝒌𝒆𝒓𝒔 𝒕𝒐 𝒖𝒔𝒆 𝒍𝒆𝒈𝒊𝒕𝒊𝒎𝒂𝒕𝒆 𝒄𝒉𝒂𝒏𝒏𝒆𝒍𝒔 𝒘𝒉𝒆𝒏 𝒔𝒆𝒆𝒌𝒊𝒏𝒈 𝒆𝒎𝒑𝒍𝒐𝒚𝒎𝒆𝒏𝒕 𝒐𝒗𝒆𝒓𝒔𝒆𝒂𝒔

-The Ministry of Industry, Commerce, and Employment (MoICE) has issued a stern cautionary message to job seekers in Bhutan, highlighting the prevalent existence of deceitful and unauthorized operators who are actively engaging in the recruitment and promotion of overseas job opportunities through social media platforms and personal networks.
-In light of this alarming situation, the Ministry has fervently appealed to job seekers to exercise utmost caution and prudence, emphasizing the vital importance of meticulously verifying the credibility and legitimacy of job advertisements before proceeding with any applications.
+The Ministry of Industry, Commerce, and Employment (MoICE) has issued a cautionary message to job seekers in Bhutan, highlighting the prevalent existence of deceitful and unauthorized illegal operators who are actively engaging in the recruitment and promotion of overseas job opportunities through social media platforms and personal networks.
+The Ministry has fervently appealed to job seekers to exercise utmost caution and prudence, emphasizing the vital importance of meticulously verifying the credibility and legitimacy of job advertisements before proceeding with any applications.

-As per a recent statement issued by MoICE, an alarming number of unscrupulous operators have resorted to exploiting social media platforms as a means to ensnare unsuspecting job seekers, tantalizing them with alluring prospects of high-paying employment abroad.
+As per a recent notification issued by MoICE, few number of unscrupulous operators have resorted to exploiting social media platforms as a means to ensnare unsuspecting job seekers, tantalizing them with alluring prospects of high-paying employment abroad.
 These fraudulent operators frequently employ tactics that involve soliciting upfront fees or coaxing job seekers into divulging sensitive personal information, thereby subjecting them to substantial financial losses and the grave risk of identity theft.
-This disturbing trend necessitates heightened vigilance and serves as a pressing reminder for job seekers to exercise extreme caution and verify the authenticity of opportunities before falling prey to these malicious schemes.
+Such illegal practices necessitates heightened vigilance and serves as a pressing reminder for job seekers to exercise extreme caution and verify the authenticity of opportunities before falling prey to these malicious schemes.

-“The number of fake job advertisements has increased significantly in recent years, and we urge job seekers to be vigilant and verify the authenticity of the job advertisement and the recruiter,” said Tshering Yangki, the spokesperson for MoICE.
+“We urge job seekers to be vigilant and verify the authenticity of the job advertisement and the recruiter,” said the Department.

-Furthermore, she urges job seekers to exercise prudence and exclusively pursue legitimate avenues when exploring overseas employment prospects.
-She specifically recommended relying on authorized channels, such as registered recruitment agencies with a proven track record of integrity, or alternatively, reaching out to the Department of Employment and Entrepreneurship (DoEE) for reliable guidance and support in their pursuit of overseas job opportunities.
+Furthermore, Department urges job seekers to exercise prudence and exclusively pursue legitimate avenues when exploring overseas employment prospects.
+Department specifically recommended relying on authorized channels, such as Registered Bhutanese Overseas Employment Agents (RBOEAs) with a proven track record of integrity, or alternatively, reaching out to the Department of Employment and Entrepreneurship (DoEE) for reliable guidance and support in their pursuit of overseas job opportunities.

-Currently, the responsibility of overseeing Bhutanese overseas employment lies with a distinguished group of four entities who have obtained official registration as authorized Bhutanese Overseas Employment Agents.
+Currently, the responsibility of overseeing Bhutanese overseas employment lies with four entities who have obtained official registration as authorized Bhutanese Overseas Employment Agents aside the Ministry.
 These registered agents, namely Wangchuk Overseas Employment Agent, Rumi Overseas Employment Agent, Bhutan Overseas Jinzai, and Employ Bhutan Overseas Employment Agent, have demonstrated their commitment to adhering to the prescribed regulations, establishing themselves as legitimate facilitators of overseas employment opportunities for Bhutanese citizens.

 The problem of fake job advertisements extends beyond the borders of Bhutan, transcending geographical boundaries to become a widespread global issue that has adversely impacted countless job seekers worldwide.
 In recent years, numerous countries have recognized the gravity of this problem and have implemented various measures to effectively address it.
 These measures include the implementation of more stringent regulations governing recruitment agencies and the rigorous crackdown on unscrupulous operators who engage in unauthorized activities.

-Despite the explicit warnings issued by the Ministry of Information and Communications and reputable recruitment agencies, a disheartening number of job seekers still find themselves ensnared by deceitful operators.
-In light of this persistent predicament, the Ministry has earnestly implored the general public to promptly report any dubious job advertisements or operators to the competent authorities without delay.
+Despite the awareness, number of job seekers still find themselves ensnared by deceitful operators.
+In light of this persistent predicament, the Ministry has earnestly implored the general public to promptly report any dubious job advertisements or operators to the competent authorities.
 Such proactive measures can play a pivotal role in safeguarding the interests of job seekers and curtailing the prevalence of fraudulent practices in the employment sector.